tallendev/cuda-hmm-test/README.md

     the driver is receiving the hardware interrupt issued by the device but does not "know" how to handle it.
 If run w/ `cuda-memcheck`, we get error message 43 (GPU stopped processing), which seems like a generic error.
 This indicates that cuda-memcheck either takes a different control path or clobbers the hardware error.

+pfault is a similar test for evaluating number of cpu/gpu page faults. useful for nvlink vs pcie.